GauriKhedekar/Kunal_Kushwaha_Codes/N-Queens, N-Knights, Sudoku Solver (LeetCode) - Backtracking Questions.md

             //if current row and col are not safe to place a Knight just move ahead Knights(board, row, col + 1, knights);
         }
-        //to check whether a position which we are using to check whether Knight exist there or not valid / not?otherwise if we are trying to access element which is out of bounds it will give IOBE hence use isValid() to avoid IOBE... public static boolean isValid(boolean[][] board, int row, int col){
+        //to check whether a position which we are using to check whether Knight exist there or not is valid / not?otherwise if we are trying to access element which is out of bounds it will give IOBE hence use isValid() to avoid IOBE... public static boolean isValid(boolean[][] board, int row, int col){
          return row >= 0 && row < board.length && col >= 0 && col < board[0].length;
        }